 Sulfa drugs may have numerous uses and are most commonly used in syngergistic combination products with the antibiotics: trimethoprim or ormetoprim.
 Sulfadimethoxine alone is is used almost exclusively for the treatment of intestinal parasites known as Coccidia.
 These parasites are single-celled organisms capable of causing intense diarrheas in their hosts.

 Toxicity of the diuretics called “thiazides” may be enhanced by concurrent use of sulfa drugs.

 In combination with trimethoprim or ormetoprim, the sulfa antibiotics produce what is called a "sequential blockade" attacking folic acid synthesis in two locations of the enzyme sequence.
-This combination makes for an excellent broad spectrum antibacterial product with particularly excellent ability to penetrate infected tissue.
+This combination makes for an excellent broad spectrum antibacterial product with particularly excellent ability to penetrate into tissue that other antibiotics cannot penetrate.
 For more information click here.

 This medication can precipitate in urine forming crystals or even stones.
 This is typically a problem with prolonged use or acidified urine.

 Sulfa drugs have numerous potential side effects and though they may be rare, it is a good idea to become familiar with what to look for.
 The following are syndromes that can occur in certain individuals taking sulfa drugs.
 These syndromes represent “idiosynchratic” reactions which mean their occurrence has nothing to do with the amount of drug given but instead represent an unpredictable individual’s sensitivity to any dose: